jameshfisher/jameshfisher.com/_posts/2020-01-13-how-to-partition-a-linked-list.md

 ---
-title: "How to partition a linked list"
+title: How to partition a linked list
-tags: ["ctci", "programming", "c"]
+tags:
+  - ctci
+  - programming
+  - c
 ---

 Question 2.4 of _Cracking the Coding Interview_: